 State- and territory-based work health and safety (WHS) authorities can help you with all matters related to workplace health and safety, including sexual harassment and bullying.
 They enforce WHS laws and investigate workplace incidents.
 You can seek advice and report workplace sexual harassment or bullying as a WHS issue to the following WHS regulators:

-Also see our Sexual Harassment & Bullying Resource Roundup for services, such as legal advice, mental health services and educational tools for preventing harassment and bullying in the workplace.
+Also see Sexual Harassment & Bullying Resources for services, such as legal advice, mental health services and educational tools for preventing harassment and bullying in the workplace, and #MeToo – What to do if you’re Being Harassed for an outline of options and first steps.